 Here is a yummy bread recipe.
-I got it from Prudence Pennywise.
-I love bread and are always willing to give new bread recipes a try.
-I loved the taste of this bread, but it was a good amout of work for me.
+I got recipe for Farm Country Multi Grain Loaves from Prudence Pennywise.
+Now, I love bread and are always willing to give new bread recipes a try.
+I loved the taste of this bread, but it was a good amount of work for me.
 I was doing fine until it got to the point where you are suppose to knead the bread in your mixer for 6 minutes.
 The dough wasn’t a really soft dough at this point.
 I was afraid my Kitchen Aid was going to break while kneading the dough.
 I split the dough in half and tried the mixer again.
 Still did not work.
 So I ended up kneading the dough by hand.
 I also did half a loaf at a time.

 Now, I would think you could use your mixer if you had a really good heavy duty one like a Bosch.
-Loved the bread, just not sure I want to knead it by hand again.
+Loved these farm country multi grain loaves, just not sure I want to knead it by hand again.
 It is also a bread recipe that does take sometime.
 However, I did speed things up a little my placing it in a warm oven to help with the rising process.
 So this bread is yummy, but comes with the warning that you may have to give your arms a good workout and you watch the cooking time.

 Farm Country Multi Grain Loaves